Ayush260603/Assistverse/README.md

-# Assistverse

-A MERN Stack Chat Web Application which is a chatbot which gives answers to your questions based on the input pdf provided which also harnesses the Google Gemini LLM & it helps in text summarisation, better understanding research papers etc.
-It uses MERN technologies and along with that uses the brand new Fast Api technology to make use of LangServe.
+# Assistverse: Your One Stop Solution to talk with Files

+The MERN Stack Chat Web Application is an advanced chatbot that provides responses based on the content of a user-uploaded PDF.
+By harnessing the capabilities of Google Gemini, a cutting-edge language model (LLM), it offers accurate answers and features like text summarization.
+This is particularly helpful for understanding intricate research papers and documents.
+The app is built using the MERN stack—MongoDB, Express.js, React, and Node.js—while FastAPI powers the backend.
+FastAPI integrates with LangServe to enhance text processing, allowing the chatbot to efficiently generate context-based answers and summaries.

 ## Snapshots.
  ### Login area